ng4567/NGKT-Data-Mining/README.md

 This repository does not include data (can be accessed in the links above) but does include the following files:

-.rmd file giving our code
+.r file giving our code

-.pdf file giving the output of our knitted RMD files

-.docx file containing a detailed write up of our methods and results
+.pdf file containing a detailed write up of our methods and results